+Yes, there are snakes in Krabi.
+All kinds of snakes.
 Many people want to know if they are likely to see snakes in Krabi during their vacation.
+Field trips and tours to see snakes.

 How Common Are Snakes in Krabi Province of Thailand?

-Yes, there are some venomous and non-venomous snakes in Krabi, Thailand, but you probably won’t see any at all.
+Snakes are common in Krabi, both venomous and non-venomous snakes.
+How can you see them?
+Chances are, you won’t see any at all.
 We know people who go looking for them, and don’t always find them after spending a few hours in the rainforest looking right where snakes should be.

 They are very good at hiding and even if you come to Thailand multiple times, you probably won’t ever see a snake here.
 There are many reasons for that, but the biggest one is that they don’t like people – Thais regularly kill any snake they see.